With vim-fugitive you can perform

 provides markers in the sign column that marks modified lines.
 It also provides hunk

-for operating on hunks.
+text objects ic and ac for operating on hunks.

-for jumping between hunks, or use
+Use ]c and [c for jumping between hunks, or use

-for loading all hunks into the quickfix list.
+:GitGutterQuickFix for loading all hunks into the quickfix list.
 Hunks can be previewed,

-staged, or undone with <leader>hp
+staged, or undone with <leader>hp, <leader>hs, or

-<leader>hu
+<leader>hu respectively.

-from Fugitive to stage hunks interactively from within
+You can also use :Git add --patch from Fugitive to stage hunks interactively from within

 Vim.

-from within Vim, which will open a new window.
+You can use :Git commit from within Vim, which will open a new window.
 I don't normally do

 this, because I usually keep one or more terminal panes set aside for Git.